NephosIntegration/Formula.SimpleRepo/README.md

 ## Transforming Constraint Data Before Query Executes

 It's sometimes useful to allow data to be mutated / transformed from one format which is more useful in business logic, to another data format used by the database, by providing a way to transform the data before it is used in a query.
-The original use case was needing to accept a date from a user, however the database column didn't support a normal Gregorian date format (represented as a typical c# `DateTime` example `12/31/2021`), but instead used Julian date format (represented as an `int` same example in Julian is `2021365`).
+The original use case was needing to accept a normal Gregorian date from a user, however the database column didn't support a normal Gregorian date format (represented as a typical c# `DateTime` example `12/31/2021`), but instead used Julian date format (represented as an `int` same example in Julian is `2021365`).
 Instead of requiring the client to support this unusual date format and prepare constraints as Julian format, the value and even the data type can be changed by overriding the `TransformConstraints` method on the repository.

 ```c#
 [Repo]